George MacKay: "War is one of the few things we all understand"

 Based on Peter Carey’s 2000 novel of the same name, the film tells the story of notorious bushranger Ned Kelly, and the gang of outlaws he cobbled together in the 1870s.
 It’s a role previously played by Rolling Stones frontman Mick Jagger (in 1970 western Ned Kelly) and Heath Ledger (in, you guessed it, Ned Kelly – a 2003 action adventure).
 They’re big shoes to fill – but MacKay doesn’t let any sense of nerves come across.
 Head down, always.

 “The more I work, the more I realise it’s about the doing, and it doesn’t matter what comes out,” he says.
 “Of course the other stuff is important – but for me that process comes above everything.”
 MacKay has endless stories about preparing for Kelly Gang: spontaneous press-ups in the audition room, clay pigeon shooting with co-star Russell Crowe.
 “It was kind of surreal, but brilliant,” MacKay says of his gun-toting day out with Crowe, but co-star Earl Cave (son of musician Nick Cave) clarifies, “I beat George – [he] was actually really shit”.
 Then there was three months of chopping wood, riding horses, and working on farms in Australia as prep.
-Oh, and forming a punk band with his castmates (that’s Earl Cave, Sean Keenan, Jacob Collins-Levy).
+Oh, and forming a punk band with his castmates (that’s Earl Cave, Sean Keenan and Jacob Collins-Levy).

 “Justin [Kurzel] wanted us to concentrate more on the spirit of these men rather than the exact history,” MacKay explains.
 “Some of the things we did emotionally broke me open in a way I haven’t been for a long time.”